JolleJolles/pirecorder/README.md

 ### <a name="othmod"></a>Other modules
 In addition to the main recording module, AnimRec contains a couple of other modules to aid in setting-up the rpi to have the best standardized recording parameters:

-1. `getedge()`: a dynamic function that lets the user draw a rectangle on a live stream of the rpi camera to create the region of interest to be used for recording.
+1. `setroi()`: a dynamic function that lets the user draw a rectangle on a live stream of the rpi camera to create the region of interest to be used for recording.
 2. `setgains()`: an automatic function that tries to determine the optimal white balance for the current camera position and lighting conditions.
 This function stores a tuple of rg and bg values in a .yml file in the setup directory (that can be updated by the user if needed), which will be automatically loaded by the main *AnimRec* Recorder class.
 To run, simple enter `animrec.setgains()`.
 3. <a name="task"></a>`imgtask()`: an add-on module for the `Recorder` class that enables the scheduling of automated image recording tasks, such as to record a sequence of images from 7am > 7pm at 1 image/min every day of the week.
 4. `Converter()`: a module to convert videos to `.mp4` format with the option to resize them and print the frame number on the top left corner.
 Uses multiprocessing so multiple videos can be converted simultaniously.
 See the [template notebook](https://github.com/jolleslab/AnimRec/blob/master/notebooks/run-convert.ipynb) for a demo how to use the converter module.